 Jefferson County is located at the Junction of Lake Ontario and the St. Lawrence River and is bordered by Canada and St. Lawrence County to the North.
 The majority of Fort Drum is located in Jefferson County.
 The County also includes nearby islands in the St. Lawrence River, including Carleton, Grindstone, and Wellesley Islands.
-Jefferson County contains acres of state and county forests and several acres of wildlife management areas and parks.
+Jefferson County contains thousands of acres of state and county forests, wildlife management areas, and state and local parks.
 Land Use in Jefferson County is mainly a mix of agricultural, residential, and forest/conservation/public parks with a growing tourism industry supported by the outdoor recreational amenities located within the county (Jefferson County Department of Planning, 2018).
-Watertown, located southwest of Fort Drum, is the closest community to Fort Drum and serves as the commercial and financial center of most of the county.
+The city of Watertown, located southwest of the installation, is the closest community to Fort Drum and serves as the commercial and financial center of most of the county.
 Jefferson County also has several airports and heliports.